ariaghora/tensoria/README.md

 ## Features

-- Supports GPU and CPU fallback
+- Supports GPU with CPU fallback.
-- Automatic gradient computation (autograd)
+- Provides automatic gradient computation (autograd).
-- Enables tensor creation with arbitrary dimension at runtime
+- Allows creation of tensors with arbitrary dimensions at runtime.
-- Ergonomic API (**note:** as the trade-off, shape checking for tensor operations happen at runtime and may panic in case of shape incompatibilities)
+- Offers an ergonomic API. **Note:** As a trade-off, tensor operations' shape checking occurs at runtime, potentially causing panics due to shape incompatibilities.

 ## Example